Resources for New Christian Communities

 What is a New Christian Community?

-PlantNCCs are not better or more important than the existing church.
+PlantNCCs are not better or more important than any existing expression of Christian community.
 They are not in competition with each other, they are companions who complement the mission of God together.
-Many existing churches will already connect effectively with people on the fringe and while NCCs may do similar they often go beyond the fringe.
-Both are needed and vital, together they can affirm and support each other – this is sometimes refereed to as a mixed-ecology of church or a mixed-economy of church.
-One of the priorities of the national strategy of the Church of England is “To be a church where mixed ecology is the norm – where every person in England has access to an enriching and compelling community of faith by adding new churches and new forms of Church”.
+Many existing churches will already connect effectively with people and while NCCs may do similar they often go beyond the fringe.
+Both are needed and vital, together they can affirm and support each other – this is sometimes referred to as a mixed-ecology of church or a mixed-economy of church.
+One of the priorities of the national strategy of the Church of England is “To be a churchwhere mixed ecology is the norm – where every person in England has access to an enriching and compelling community of faith by adding new churches and new forms of Church”.

-Many New Christian Communities (or Fresh Expressions of Church) are led by lay leaders supported by ordained ministers in a parish.
+Many New Christian Communities are led by lay leaders supported by ordained ministers in a parish.
 At its best, they can be mutually life-giving to existing ministries.
 Obviously, overtime they will no longer be ‘new’ and often a particular name will be given to the NCC.
 A New Christian Community may meet where people already meet each other or in an existing church building, the venue is not the priority, it must work for the people gathering.

 New Christian Community flowchart